 All equipment should be labeled.

-Maintain Studio; which includes but is not limited to;
+Maintain Studio; which includes but is not limited to:

 Make sure studio is clean and ready to be used each day.
 This may mean emptying the trash and vacuuming.

 Unused equipment such as lights and monitor can be in studio, but should be organized and stored out of the way.